 Kailo frowned and looked down at the list again with a sigh.

 “It’s best to leave before the storm kicks in.”

 They both took a good look at the darkening sky.

 “Give me an hour and a half” Kailo said, as he entered the house.

 “Pack lightly!”
 Ezra called after him.

 In his room, he grabbed his burlap bag from the closet and placed his notebook, map, wallet and master pass into it.
 In the kitchen he grabbed corn, rice, honey and bread from the cabinet and tossed them in.
-He turned and looked through the window to see the old man staring up at the sky.
+He turned and look through the window to see the old man looking up at the sky.